-SPACHLOR should be added to a bucket of water and mixed before adding to the spa when performing a shock dose.
+SPACHLOR should be added to a bucket of water and mixed before adding to the swim spa when performing a shock dose.
 Make sure you fully remove the cover, and also the headrests as these can be damaged in the oxidizing process.

-Run the jets/pumps to mix in for at least 1 time out cycle (20 mins) and then replace the cover.
-A high level of chlorine will be present in the water so we recommend waiting 24 hours before bathing.
+Run the jets/pumps to mix in for at least 40 minutes (two time out cycles).
+A high level of chlorine will be present in the water afterwards so we recommend waiting 24 hours before bathing.
 More aeration of the water (running pumps for longer than one cycle when mixing will reduce the chlorine levels faster).

-Shocking should be done at least once in a fortnight regardless of spa pool use as it helps to remove excess organics and non-organics from the water.
+Shocking should be done at least once in a fortnight regardless of swim spa use as it helps to remove excess organics and non-organics from the water.
 Skip the fortnightly shock dose if you have shocked recently for cloudy water and the water appears clear and fresh.